A local search strategy is incredibly important.

 - Identify social media sites that are popular with your customers/clients and target audience.

 - Claim a profile for your business on every major social media platform.
-Make accounts for Facebook, LinkedIn, Twitter, Pinterest, Instagram, and Google Plus.
+Make accounts for Facebook, LinkedIn, Twitter, Pinterest, and Instagram, for example.

 - Localize all of your social networks and link them back to your site.